material-motion/material-motion/concepts/patterns/coordinator-plan.md

 Coordinators use Plans that may be fulfilled by any of the available [Primitives](primitives.md).
 This enables the expression of **coordinated interactions** involving gestures, animations, and physical simulation.

 > Imagine a set of avatars as being draggable and, when not being dragged, the avatars gravitate toward the edges of a defined area.
 The Coordinator might associate a Draggable Plan with a given avatar.
-The Coordination might also associate a Spring Attachment Plan to the avatar once the user has released it.
+The Coordinator might also associate a Spring Attachment Plan to the avatar once the user has released it.

 **Multiple Coordinators** can affect a given set of elements.
 The software designer must choose reasonable lines of overlapping responsibility.